Destroy All Humans! 2: Reprobed

 Destroy All Humans!
-2: Reprobed is an open world action-adventure video game developed by Black Forest Games and published by THQ Nordic.
-It is the sixth installment in the Destroy All Humans! franchise, and a remake of the 2006 original game.
+2: Reprobed is a 2022 action-adventure video game developed by Black Forest Games and published by THQ Nordic.
+It is a remake of the 2006 original game, the sequel to the remake of Destroy All Humans!, and the sixth installment in the Destroy All Humans! franchise.

 In Destroy All Humans!
-2: Reprobed, players assume the role of Crypto, as he travels to various locations around the world, including England, Russia, and the United States, in order to complete various missions and defeat human enemies.
-The game features a variety of weapons and abilities that players can use to defeat enemies, including the ability to mind control humans and use powerful alien technology.
+2: Reprobed, players assume the role of the grey alien Crypto as he travels to various locations in an open world, including England, Japan, Russia, and the United States, to complete missions and defeat human enemies.
+It features a variety of weapons and abilities that players can use to defeat enemies, including the ability to mind-control humans and pilot a flying saucer.

-Plot

-Set in the 1960's, the game takes place ten years after the events of the first game.
-This time, Crypto is back to exact revenge on the KGB for blowing up the Furon mothership.
+Destroy All Humans!
+2: Reprobed was released for PlayStation 5, Windows, and Xbox Series X/S on 30 August 2022.
+It received mixed reviews from critics.
+A single-player-only version of the game was released for PlayStation 4 and Xbox One on 27 June 2023.

 Gameplay

 Destroy All Humans!
 2: Reprobed is played from a third-person perspective.
 It is an action-adventure game that involves both shooting and stealth elements.
 As players progress throughout the game, new weapons, new abilities, better stats, and access to new vehicles are unlocked.
 The game is set across five locations: Bay City, Albion, Takoshima, Tunguska, and the Solaris moon base (some of which are parodies of real-life locations such as San Francisco, London, and Tokyo).
 Several of these locations have been expanded in size from the original game, adding new areas to explore.

 The game's campaign is fully playable in both single-player and two-player local split-screen co-op.